-ecocabs is located in the heart of stunning Northumberland, based approximately halfway along this beautiful and historic route.
-With 10 years of experience in bicycle holidays, we are the ones with the knowledge and experience needed to help you to discover the natural, and man made, wonders that our surrounding areas have to offer.
+ecocabs is located in the heart of stunning Northumberland, based approximately halfway along the beautiful and historic Hadrian’s Cycleway route.
+With 10 years of experience in bicycle holidays, we are the ones with the knowledge and experience needed to help you to discover the natural, and man-made, wonders that our surrounding areas have to offer.

 Hadrian’s Cycleway is ideal for riders who have the ability to withstand and endure adverse environmental conditions.
 The majority of the route is on-road, with only a few short, bumpy sections at the Roman ruins of Vindolanda.
 It leads into the small town of Haltwhistle – the geographical centre of Britain.
 The route broadly follows Hadrian’s wall from coast to coast, with the climb being no more than 250m, it makes the journey pleasurable throughout.

-During your adventure there are many iconic sites you may wish to stop at and enjoy.
-For example, you could breath in the sea-air at the heart of the Solway Coast area at the Victorian seaside town of Silloth – home to a huge array of birdlife, wild plants and rare wildlife.
+During your adventure, there are many iconic sites you may wish to stop at and enjoy.
+For example, you could breathe in the sea air at the heart of the Solway Coast area at the Victorian seaside town of Silloth – home to a huge array of birdlife, wild plants and rare wildlife.
 If a break would be welcomed after the uneven pathway through Vindolanda, you may take a walk over the remains of the ancient bathhouses or watch over, in amazement, the ongoing archaeological excavation sites.
 There are also many museums along the wall, with many of them being relatively compact and able to be explored in a relatively short amount of time.

 The historic market town of Brampton is a favourite stop point during many tour’s; with exciting photograph opportunities at the ‘Old Town Iron Stocks’ (used to punish local miscreants), the stunningly intricate stained glass windows at St Martins Church, and the many building plaques proudly proclaiming the famous names who have inhabited them through the decades, including; Charles Dickens, Oliver Cromwell & Prince Charlie.
 The village is relatively flat and the quiet roads are well maintained, making it a pleasurable ride throughout.